Supporting our neighbours – public land boundary fencing program

 - Forestry Corporation land

-- Roads managed by Roads and Maritime Services or Local Government.
+- Roads managed by Roads & Maritime Services or local government.

-Grants can be issued retrospectively to cover costs already incurred by landholders replacing fire damaged fencing where a boundary is shared with public lands.
+Grants were able to be issued retrospectively to cover costs already incurred by landholders replacing fire-damaged fencing where a boundary is shared with public lands.